easydiffusion/sdkit/README.md

 ## Does it have all the cool features?
 It has a lot of features!
 It was born out of a popular Stable Diffusion UI, splitting out the battle-tested core engine into `sdkit`.

-**Features include:** SD 2.1, txt2img, img2img, inpainting, multiple GPU support, gfpgan (fix faces), realesrgan (upscale), 14 samplers, custom VAE, custom hypernetworks, low-memory optimizations, model merging, safetensor support, picklescan, etc. [Click here to see all the features](Features)
+**Features include:** SD 2.1, txt2img, img2img, inpainting, multiple GPU support, gfpgan (fix faces), realesrgan (upscale), 14 samplers (including k-samplers), custom VAE, custom hypernetworks, low-memory optimizations, model merging, safetensor support, picklescan, etc. [Click here to see all the features](Features)

 We're looking to add support for *textual inversion embeddings*, *codeformer*, *seamless tiling*, and *outpainting*.
 We'd love code contributions for these!